noctor01/interactiveWall_arduino/PCA9685-Arduino-master/README.md

 # PCA9685-Arduino - Version 1.0.0

-I used this library to do some experiment and uploaded it to my github page that just only revised the examples for myself.
-I very appreciate Kasper Skårhøj for sharing this that helping me to finish many many expermient, and now if you have questions about the examples, just feel free and contact me. thanks all!
+I used this library to do some experiment and uploaded it to my github page that just only added some examples for myself. i'm very appreciate Kasper Skårhøj for sharing this code that helping me to finish many expermient, and now if you have any questions about the examples, just feel free and contact me. thanks all!

-Library to control a PCA9685 16-channel PWM driver module from an Arduino board.
-Licensed under the copy-left GNU GPL v3 license.

 Created by Kasper Skårhøj, August 3rd, 2012.
 Forked by Vitska, June 18th, 2016.